oscarbutler/P5-Mildew-Detection/README.md

 - The client wants to be able to visualise the difference between the healthy and powdered mildew leaves.

 - There should also be a prediction on whether a leaf is healthy or has got powdered mildew.

+- It also needs to have a working dashboard.